RunDisney: History

 From May 5 to 7, 2006, the inaugural Disney Minnie Marathon Weekend was held but no race was a marathon.
 The Champion 5K and Fun Runs were added to the ESPN the Weekend at Disney's Hollywood Studios in 2009.
 The first Wine & Dine Half-Marathon was run in 2010.

 The 2014 World Marathon Weekend added the Walt Disney World 10K plus the Dopey Challenge for completing all four weekend races.
 An additional race, Castaway Cay Challenge, was added to the weekend series in 2015 with the 5K race taking place on Disney Cruise Line's Castaway Cay.
 The first international runDisney weekend was Disneyland Paris Half Marathon in September 2016.

 In September 2016 Disneyland Resort Paris held its first races at the DLP Val d’ Europe Half-Marathon.

 RunDisney canceled all Disneyland Resort based races beginning in 2018 due to major ongoing construction projects (e.g. Star Wars: Galaxy's Edge, the Disneyland Eastern Gateway and a new Downtown Disney hotel).
 The Theme Park Insider blog speculated that Disney may be using the loss of revenue to the City of Anaheim and nearby business as leverage to expedite project approval.

 In the 2017 Disney Wine & Dine Half Marathon, which took place on November 5, 2017, a runner collapsed and died near the finish line in the Epcot parking lot.
 No other details were initially disclosed.

 In 2020, due to the ongoing COVID-19 pandemic, the Star Wars Rival Run Weekend was cancelled, while the Wine & Dine Half Marathon Weekend was changed to a virtual race weekend.
 On September 22, 2020, it was announced that both the 2021 Walt Disney World Marathon and the 2021 Princess Half Marathon Weekends would become virtual as well.

 On June 30, 2021, it was announced that in-person racing would return to Walt Disney World, beginning with the Wine & Dine Weekend in November.
 Some modifications may be made due to COVID.

 On September 11, 2022, during D23 Expo, it was revealed that runDisney races would return to Disneyland in 2024.
+On April 22, 2025, Disney announced that runDisney races would be paused immediately after Disneyland Half Marathon Weekend in 2026 to accommodate for upcoming construction.